bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 To begin this discussion, we have to first understand something about `curvature <https://en.wikipedia.org/wiki/Curvature>`__.
-There are all kinds of curvature to talk about whether they be on curves, or surfaces (or hypersurfaces).
-With the latter having many different variants.
-The basic idea behind all these different types are that **curvature** is some measure by which a geometric object deviates from a flat plane, or in the case of a curve, deviates from a straight line.
+There are all kinds of curvature to talk about whether they be on curves, or surfaces (or hypersurfaces) with the latter having many different variants.
+The basic idea behind all these different definitions is that **curvature** is some measure by which a geometric object deviates from a flat plane, or in the case of a curve, deviates from a straight line.